Do you need an event permit?

 Filming even on a small scale can help bring an energy and vibrancy to Hamilton streets and public spaces

 Community halls and centres are places to celebrate, collaborate and connect.
-Find and book a community venue for your…
+Find and enquire about a community venue…

 Share this page